 Global and multi-campus with immersion in local business environments in Brazil, China*, France, USA and South Africa

 Programme taught in English at the Raleigh, Paris, Suzhou* and Brazil campuses.

 The same disciplines are taught in each campus, with strong localisation relevant to the location.
-The autumn/fall semester focuses on globalisation and the way that the region —the Americas, Asia, or Europe— deals with globalisation.
+The autumn semester focuses on globalisation and the way that the region —the Americas, Asia, Africa or Europe— deals with globalisation.
 In the spring semester, course content on each campus is totally specific to the region.

 Our professors come from all around the globe.
 They are entrepreneurs, innovators, research directors, CEOs, VPs of marketing, directors of finance; and they have worldwide reputations in their fields.

 Classes are small enough to be truly interactive and provide a multicultural experience, allowing for close personal contact with teachers and classmates.
 In recent years, MSc IB classes have been made up of students of some 25, or so, countries.
 This highly international class composition transforms projects and team work into valuable cross-cultural working and learning experiences.

 The teaching approach is applied and participatory: real projects with businesses are carried out so students are operational, employable managers by the time they graduate.

 Core MSc International Business courses provide the knowledge to survive in the global knowledge economy:

 - how firms decide to go abroad and manage their internationalisation process